UniMath/agda-unimath/src/metric-spaces/limits-sequences-pseudometric-spaces.lagda.md

 ## Properties

-### Constant sequences in pseudometric spaces have limit equal to their value
+### The value of a constant sequences in pseudometric spaces is a limit

 ```agda
 module _